 Spain’s dynamic capital of Madrid is one of the most lively and vibrant cities to visit in all of Europe.
 Though many visitors only spend a couple of days in the Spanish capital, visiting the main sites like the Prado Museum and the Mercado de San Miguel, others are immediately taken by the energy of the EU’s third-largest city and never want to leave.
 If you’ve found yourself in the latter group and are considering moving to Madrid, you’re probably wondering about the average Madrid living cost.

 Besides rent, which is obviously going to be the biggest factor in any Madrid living cost breakdown, you’re going to want to know the average price of food (including both groceries and eating out), activities, entertainment, and transportation.
 So, if you are wondering “Is Madrid expensive?” and want to see if you can afford to live in Madrid, read on to find a breakdown of prices in Madrid in each of these categories.

 Rent & Utilities Prices in Madrid

 The most pressing and significant expense in your total cost of living in Madrid is going to be the price of rent.
-You’re going to need a place to live that equipped with heating, electricity, and internet and, most unfortunately, these things don’t come for free anywhere in the world.
+You’re going to need a place to live that is equipped with heating, electricity, and internet and, most unfortunately, these things don’t come for free anywhere in the world.

 The average rent prices in Madrid vary pretty drastically depending on where you choose to live in the city.
 For instance, a one-bedroom piso (flat) in the upscale Salamanca neighbourhood is going to be significantly more expensive than a more basic apartment in Lavapiés or Embajadores.
 Like in cities throughout the world, central, hip, or in-demand areas in Madrid are going to be more expensive than living a little further from the city centre.